Muharram Fouad

+Biography

 Fouad was born on 24 June 1934 in Cairo, Egypt.
+He had four brothers and four sisters.

 Fouad's introduction to the screen came in 1959 with the film Hassan and Nayima, a legendary Egyptian love story with Soad Hosny.

 "Moharam had a unique character, a special flavor and fought his way in the singing career without copying other celebrities singers of his time," said Tarek Shinawy, a renowned movie critic.

-Throughout his lifetime he sang well over 900 songs, 20 of which in praise of Palestine.
-One of his songs - called Rimsh Enoh (His Eye Lashes) - got him fans from around the world.
+Throughout his lifetime, Fouad sang well over 900 songs, 20 of them in praise of Palestine.
+One of his more well-known songs, "Rimsh Enoh" (His Eye Lashes), earned him fans from around the world.

-He had some heart complications and he had to go to Europe to be treated, however complications with his kidneys caused continuous problems.
-He died on 27 June 2002 leaving the scene empty for the people who loved him.
+He later suffered heart complications he had to go to Europe to be treated.
+Complications with his kidneys also caused continuous problems.
+He died on 27 June 2002.

 Personal life

-Fouda had four brothers and four sisters.
 He started singing from the age of four when he was chosen from his school to sing solo in front of King Farouk.
-He had several marriages but had only one son, Tarek.
+He had several marriages but only one son, Tarek.
 His grandson is the Belgian-Egyptian singer Tamino.